antfu/reactivue/README.md

 ## Using Vue's Libraries

-*Yes, you can!* Before you start, you need set alias in your build tool in order to redirect some apis from `vue` to `reactivue`.
+*Yes, you can!* Before you start, you need set alias in your build tool in order to redirect some apis from `vue` to `reactivue` or `reactivue/preact` if you are using it with Preact.

 #### Aliasing